GNU/Linux Desktop Survival Guide

 by Graham Williams

-Numerous tools work together to set you up with email.
-However, an excellent all-in-one graphical tool is Evolution (Chapter 32), which provides similar functionality and the look-and-feel of Microsoft Outlook.
+REVIEW Numerous tools work together to set you up with email.
+However, an excellent all-in-one graphical tool is Evolution (Chapter 25), which provides similar functionality and the look-and-feel of Microsoft Outlook.
 Evolution is likely to satisfy the needs of the regular GNU/Linux user, and also provides access to Microsoft Exchange servers and accessing your email from other POP and IMAP servers.
-See Chapter 32 to get started with Evolution.
+See Chapter 25 to get started with Evolution.